trevpow8/mlproject/README.md

 ## 🔮 Future Plans

 - **Model Improvements**: Experiment with better algorithms and additional features
 - **Live Data Integration**: Connect to MLB APIs for upcoming game predictions
+- **Connection to Sportsbooks**: Connect to various sportsbooks to see if bet is favorable
+- **Tracking over Time**: Track bets over time, expand types of predictions
 - **Cloud Deployment**: Move from local hosting to cloud platform (AWS/GCP) for public access

 ## 📋 Dependencies